Lesekater/Download-Folder-Cleanup/README.md

 ## Description

 ### `downloadandcomare.py`
 For a given directory, this script goes through the main folder and searches and compares every pdf-file by name with google drive.
-Based on the resuld it ether uploads or just moves the file to a newly generated "uploaded" folder.
+Based on the result it ether uploads or just moves the file to a newly generated "uploaded" folder.

 ---